runtastic/rubocop_runner/README.md

 # RubocopRunner

 This gem provides means of running rubocop including auto-correct on all files which are currently staged in git.
 This can be easily used as pre-commit hook with the included template.

-If rubocop can fix all detected issues itself via autocorrect it will add all new changes (to files already staged) automatically to the new commit.
-Otherwise it will let the commit fail.
+If rubocop can fix all detected issues itself via autocorrect it will will do so.
+The commit will abort in this situation.
+In case rubocop accepts all code changes the commit continues.

 _Although this gem has no tests it's pretty battle tested and is in use internally since years._